 - Bay Area Commute Tips has a list of incentives offered by different public and private organizations that employers can offer their employees.

-- Telework allows employees to work from home or at another location closer to home, reducing or eliminating the need to commute.
+- Remote Work allows employees to work from home or at another location closer to home, reducing or eliminating the need to commute, and is now an eligible option for compliance with the Bay Area Commuter Benefits Program.

 - A Variable Work Hours Program is an alternative to the traditional 8 hours a day, 5 days a week work schedule, reducing the need to commute.